×

 Gathering the Record

 Your federal conviction is a part of the entire legal process until you seek an appeal.
-Your trial record will have documentation to detail every event in your trial.
+Your trial record should have documentation to detail every event in your trial.
 Acquiring this record is essential to your appeal case.
 We can review every detail in the record to find every error that warrants a possible overturning of your conviction.

 Your record includes trial transcripts, witness testimony, evidence presentations, and prosecution and defense arguments.
 It also contains motions your previous attorney filed, such as evidence suppression or mistrial motions.